AlanFoster/alanfoster.github.io/src/pages/workshops/jest/react/index.markdown

 ## Movie List Component

-We've been tasked with building a new React component for our movie list.
+We've been tasked with building a new React component for a movie list.
+The component will:

+- Tell us when there are no movies available
+- When there are movies available; Show movie details

-Below is an example of the component we have developed.
+Below is an example of the component we have developed:

 ```react-example
 // Simple Stateless/Functional React Component